CypaxNET/PC-Mascot/README.md

 ![](screenshots/debug.png)

-The buttons and log events in this tab are for testing the functionality of the parrot robot and for trouble-shooting.
+The buttons and log events in this tab are for testing the functionality of the parrot robot and for trouble-shooting.<br>
 In case you cannot connect via USB to the mascot, make sure you have installed the libusb driver correctly as described above.

 ---